5 Stages of the Sales Funnel (With Examples & Strategies)

 Stage 4: Action

 Your prospect has finally decided to pull the new-mattress-shaped trigger.
-You’re getting toward the end of the funnel, but you’re not there yet.
+You’re getting toward the bottom of the funnel, but you’re not there yet.
 At this stage, you may see your prospect put an item in their cart, then close their browser window.
 Yikes!
 So now you need to help your prospect push forward and buy something.

 Strategies for the Action Stage